KiranRevanna1/DSCE_College_ERP_App/README.md

 You can access the django admin page at **http://127.0.0.1:8000/admin** and login with username 'admin' and the above password.

-Also a new admin user can be created using
+Also a new admin user can be created using Admin site

 ```bash
 python manage.py createsuperuser